bufferwise/Demon/README.md

 - Discord user ID: To provide the intended functionalities and ensure proper functioning of the Bot.
 - Discord server information: To facilitate moderation and administrative actions within the designated servers.
 - User interactions: Information related to commands executed by users and messages processed by the Bot.
+- Discord server information: This includes details about the server where the bot is added, such as server ID, name, and settings required for functionality.
+Additionally, the bot may log when it joins or leaves a server for monitoring and administrative purposes.

 ## 2. Use of Personal Information:
 The Bot uses the collected personal information for the following purposes: